adamelliotfields/lab/readme.md

 ### VS Code

-When opening a notebook for the first time you'll need to select the Python interpreter to use.
+When opening a notebook for the first time you'll need to [pick the Jupyter kernel](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management) to use.

-The `make` command will create a `jupyter-codespace` kernel for you to connect to locally.
-If you do not get IntelliSense, then you have to <kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>P</kbd> `Reload Window`.
-You can also try `Python: Clear Cache and Reload Window` which additionally refreshes the available Python interpreters.
+The `make` command will create a virtualenv for you via `poetry env use`.

-If you want to connect the VS Code [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) to the running Jupyter server, you have to add the `token` query parameter to the URL.
+If you want to connect to the running Jupyter server, you have to add the `token` query parameter to the URL.

 > [!IMPORTANT]
 > The empty quotes are required.